lelloc/doc-admin/content/communication-notifications/admin-notification.rst

    One or more :doc:`../users-groups-roles/groups` can be selected in this field, to whose members the message will be sent.

 Group members need to have permission
-   With these radio buttons can be selected, if a group member need a read-only or read-write permission to receive the message.
+   With these radio buttons can be selected, if a group member need read-only or read-write permissions to receive the message.

 Subject \*
    The subject of the messages.